dimi-it/computational-intelligence/quixo/README.md

-# See attached report.pdf for details
+# See attached quixo_report.pdf for details